polcats/InteractiveMap/README.md

     <li>Map Data</li>
 </ul>

-The rest were created either by using a generator or by manual plotting (they mostly use common points):
+The rest were created by using the <a href="https://github.com/polcats/SVGCoordinateFinder">CoordinateFinder</a>:
 <ul>
     <li>Entry/Exit</li>
     <li>Paths</li>